scala/scala-lang/_posts/2020-10-21-explicit-term-inference-in-scala-3.md

 explicit and readable so that you can focus on solving your business problems rather than on syntax.

-This is part of larger set of usability and ergonomy improvements for Scala 3 that we believe will make the language easier and more fun to use and we are very excited to see what the community will create with them.
+This is part of a larger set of usability and ergonomy improvements for Scala 3 that we believe will make the language easier and more fun to use and we are very excited to see what the community will create with them.